How can Mastodon server administrators automatically remind their users to add text descriptions?

 • When posting hashtags, use CamelCase (where each word begins with a capital letter), for example #DogsOfMastodon instead of #dogsofmastodon.
 The capital letters allow screen reader apps to separate the words correctly and read the hashtag out loud properly.
 This also makes the tag easier for sighted people to read!

-• Don’t do that “sarcastic text” thing where you make fun of someone by having random letters as capitals, because random capitals prevent a screen reader from working properly.
+• Don’t do that “sarcastic text” thing where you make fun of someone by having random letters as capitals.
+Random capital letters within words prevent a screen reader from working properly, it reads such words as disjointed gibberish.

 • Don’t use deliberately obscure characters for your username, these can sound like gibberish when a screen reader reads them out (click here for an example ⧉).
-Standard characters work much, much better with screen readers.
+Standard characters work with screen readers, obscure characters usually don’t.

 How do I remember to add descriptions to my media posts?